 Meet the team

-Our small staff team is made up of dedicated part time staff, working with and complementing our UK wide volunteer network.
+Our small staff team is made up of dedicated staff, working with and complementing our UK wide volunteer network.

 Emma C joined Endometriosis UK in February 2016.